 “Women make preparations to leave, such as finding a place to stay or secretly saving up money,” she said.
 “This stage is important for women as they switch from thinking about leaving an abusive relationship to actually doing something about it.”

-Stage 4 (going back to the abusive relationship)
+Stage 4: going back to the relationship

 “Then, at Stage 4, when women take action, we see a lot of what we call ‘back and forthing’ because when women leave, the emotions often come back,” said Jennifer Hardesty, a U of I assistant professor of human and community development.
 “They need clarity.
 They want to be physically and emotionally connected again.”

-“But even then they may have boundary ambiguity if their ex-spouse won’t let them go.
-With continued contact through court-ordered child visitation, the potential for ongoing abuse remains as well as continued confusion over the abuser’s role in the woman’s life.”
+Being gone for six months or more marks the last stage on how to leave abusive relationships.
+“But even then they may have boundary ambiguity if their ex-spouse won’t let them go,” say the researchers.
+“With continued contact through court-ordered child visitation, the potential for ongoing abuse remains, as does continued confusion over the abuser’s role in the woman’s life.”

-“Leaving an abusive relationship is much more complex than just deciding to change, and it involves more than a woman’s prioritizing her safety,” said Hardesty.
-“Other actors are involved.
+Leaving an abusive relationship is much more complex than just deciding to change, and it involves more than you prioritizing your safety.
+Hardesty says, “Other actors are involved.
 The abuser makes decisions that affect a woman’s movement through the stages.
 And children can be a powerful influence in motivating a woman to get out of a relationship and in pulling her back in.”

 “Don’t wait until everything is just right,” says Mark Victor Hansen, author of the Chicken Soup series, including Chicken Soup for the Recovering Soul: Your Personal, Portable Support Group with Stories of Healing, Hope, Love and Resilience.
 “It will never be perfect.
 There will always be challenges, obstacles and less than perfect conditions.
-So what.
 Get started now.
 With each step you take, you will grow stronger and stronger, more and more skilled, more and more self-confident and more and more successful.”